How to solve the 10 most common tech support problems yourself

 Try this first

 I know it sounds like a no-brainer, but before you do anything else, restart your computer.
 Matthew Petrie of Falcon Northwest technical support says that most of his customers solve their problems with this simple step.
-“This long-standing maxim can work wonders,” says Petrie.While you’re at it, make sure that your operating system is fully updated by running Windows Update.
-Neglecting updates could deprive you of important bug and performance fixes.
+“This long-standing maxim can work wonders,” says Petrie.If you’re having problems with a peripheral, try switching it on and off.
+If that doesn’t work, try disconnecting and reconnecting the device.
+As a last resort, download the latest drivers and perform a full reinstall.

 My computer is too slow